Ese973/Biomedical-Corruption-Detection/README.md

 ```
 ## Example Usage

-All commands need to be executed from the `src` folder.
+All commands need to be executed from the main folder.
 Otherwise, the full path needs to be included in the command.

 ```
 # Clone repository